 HA: heteroscedasticity

-We can reject the null hypothesis if the p-value is less than 0.05.
-If the P-value is greater than 0.05, we cannot reject the null hypothesis of homoscedasticity or constant variance.
-The P-value is 0.8618 (that is, P-value > 0.05) in the above example.
-This means we cannot reject the null hypothesis of constant variance.
+Hence, we can reject the null hypothesis if the p-value is less than 0.05.
+However, if the P-value is greater than 0.05, we cannot reject the null hypothesis of homoscedasticity or constant variance.
+Here, the P-value is 0.8618 (that is, P-value > 0.05) in the above example.
+This further means we cannot reject the null hypothesis of constant variance.
 Hence, there is no evidence of heteroscedasticity.

 Disadvantage: finally, the Breusch Pagan test results can be unreliable if the residuals are not normally distributed.
 Therefore, this test should not be applied in such a case and we have to rely on other tests of heteroscedasticity.